itzCozi/CDJFormat/README.md

 CDJFormat is a command line tool designed to help DJs prepare USB drives for use on standalone systems with rekordbox.

+## TODO
+Make the performance benchmark accurate dude we cant be giving people false numbers

 ## Features

 - 🔍 **List available drives** - See all drives connected to your system